Taabinga Homestead: Gardens

 There appear to be remnants of the gardens established by Arthur Youngman.
 On either side of the entry to the homestead complex, to the north-east of the house, stand two large palms.
 The area to the east of the house is covered in lawn.
-A Bunya pine stands to the north of the house.
+A bunya pine stands to the north of the house.
 Adjacent to the south-western corner of the house stands another tall pine.

 Heritage listing

 Taabinga Homestead was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Taabinga station was established in the 1840s by the Haly brothers in the wake of Henry Stuart Russell's exploration of the Burnett district in 1842.
 The development of Taabinga is an important part of the pastoral history of Queensland, and the site stands as testimony to the emergence of Taabinga as one of the earliest principal pastoral holdings in the Burnett district.
 The physical expansion of the site, especially during the 1890s and early 1900s, reflects the growth of the Queensland rural economy during this period.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The principal built elements of Taabinga include the main residence built between the 1840s and 1850s, as well as the kitchen; dairy; single men's quarters; meat house; carpenter/blacksmith's workshop; garage and chauffeur's residence; storehouse; grain shed; and cemetery.
 Most of these structures were built during the 1890s and early 1900s.
 The stables, reputedly erected around the same time as the main residence, are now located on an adjoining lot.
 The survival of these structures in a well-preserved state provides an example of an early homestead setting, and the relationship between these elements contribute to an understanding of early station life and as such it is important in demonstrating the principal characteristics of a particular class of cultural places.

 The place is important because of its aesthetic significance.

-The Homestead site provides a well-preserved example of vernacular architecture of the Queensland pastoral frontier and its aesthetic significance is enhanced by its picturesque setting within mature landscaped gardens.
-The main residence exhibits a high degree of workmanship and design, and its use of local resources for building highlights the adaptive lifestyle of Queensland's pastoral pioneers.
+The Homestead site provides a well-preserved example of vernacular architecture of the Queensland pastoral frontier and is set within mature landscaped gardens.
+The main residence exhibits workmanship and design, and its use of local resources for building highlights the adaptive lifestyle of Queensland's pastoral pioneers.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 Taabinga has a special association with brothers Charles Robert and William O'Grady Haly, who were early pioneers of the Logan and Burnett regions.
 The site also has a special association with the Youngman family.
 Arthur Youngman was responsible for the development of the homestead complex during the 1890s and early 1900s and the property remains in the Youngman family.